Competency-Based Education and Extended Transcripts: 1EdTech Consortium Enabling Better Digital Credentialing

 The global challenge of enabling better education for the world’s citizens is critical for our futures.
 More effective educational models, access to digital resources, the ability to personalize learning specific to the needs of each individual, and timely information about progress all contribute to improving learning.
 To enable and support these advances, we need innovative technologies that are easy to adopt and integrate seamlessly together.

-IMS Global Learning Consortium, the world leader in edtech interoperability and Learning Impact, brings to market a set of open standards that make applications, content, and data “plug and play” in higher education and K12.
-After 10 years of dramatic growth, IMS has become one of the largest and most influential standards consortia in the world, with over 350 member organizations.
-Through the efforts and support of IMS’ members, the next generation of teaching, learning, and credentialing models is being realized, today.
+1EdTech Consortium, the world leader in edtech interoperability and Learning Impact, brings to market a set of open standards that make applications, content, and data “plug and play” in higher education and K12.
+After 10 years of dramatic growth, 1EdTech has become one of the largest and most influential standards consortia in the world, with over 350 member organizations.
+Through the efforts and support of 1EdTech’ members, the next generation of teaching, learning, and credentialing models is being realized, today.

 The Importance of Interoperability